-Arsenal Football Club has always had community at its heart and in 2013 celebrates 100 years in the Borough of Islington.
+Arsenal Football Club has always had community at its heart and celebrates 100 years in the Borough of Islington during 2013/14.

 As well as its charitable endeavours, The Arsenal Foundation supports an array of good causes in the community, providing practical and financial support to a number of initiatives in the local boroughs of Islington, Camden, Westminster and Hackney.

 In September 2013, to mark the 100 year anniversary of Arsenal’s move to the Borough of Islington, the Club announced a donation of £150,000 over three years to Islington Giving – a local organisation that invites residents and businesses to give what they can, be it money or time, to make a difference to the community.

 The partnership will enable the Foundation to support Islington Giving in its efforts to address social isolation and unlock opportunities for individuals in the local community through sports, leisure and active lifestyles, including a youth engagement project delivering structured football activities on Friday evenings for young people at venues across the borough.